How to apply

 If you are interested in becoming an ESA staff member, you can find all current vacancies under Vacancies.
 Each vacancy notice gives the job description, required qualifications, closing date and reference number.
 Please do not send unsolicited applications.

 Applications should be sent in via ESA's online application form which is given at the end of each announcement.
 A cover letter and CV should accompany the application, in one document (Word or PDF format) prior to the closing date.
 An automatic acknowledgement will be sent stating that you will only be contacted if invited for an interview.

 Should you wish to apply for more than one vacancy, please fill in an online application form for each one.

 Applications are accepted from nationals of ESA Member States and European Cooperating States, together with Canada which has a cooperation agreement with ESA (see links on the right for details).

-If you are not a national of the ESA Member States but would like to work in close connection to ESA, you can search for the names and locations of ESA's business partners in the database for Small and Medium sized enterprises (see link) and check their job portals.
+If you are not a national of one of the ESA Member States but would like to work in close connection to ESA, you can search for the names and locations of ESA's business partners in the database for Small and Medium sized enterprises (see link) and check their job portals.

-All the applications received are evaluated.
+All applications received are evaluated.
 Candidates selected for an interview are generally advised within two to four weeks of the closing date.
 ESA covers economy class travel expenses for all candidates invited to attend an interview.

 What to expect at an interview